bbartho/app-modernization-botkit-lab/helm/k8s-watson-botkit-example/README.md

   | assistantUrl | The API endpoint for the Watson Assistant instance with the skill to be connected to Slack | No |

-2. Install the chart using Helm

-    ```
-    helm install --namespace [the k8s namespace] -name simple-bot-slack helm/k8s-watson-botkit-example
-    ```

-3. Launch Slack, send direct messages to your Slack bot and get responses from your Watson Assistant workspace.
+Once the Helm Chart is installed you can launch Slack and send direct messages to your Slack bot and get responses from your Watson Assistant workspace.

 ![promisechains](https://cloud.githubusercontent.com/assets/5727607/19366644/fe122c2a-9165-11e6-9728-b18a5d9e1198.gif)